Imperial-Brew/rfq-sender/README.md

    - Edit `.env` with your actual configuration values
 5. Configure vendor and email settings in the config directory

+## Mail backend (Microsoft Graph)

+The app now uses Microsoft Graph exclusively to create Draft emails.
+EWS/SMTP settings are no longer used by the mail code paths.

+- Configure your mailbox UPN and optional default CC under .streamlit/secrets.toml → [exchange].
+- Configure your Azure app credentials under .streamlit/secrets.toml → [azure].
+- Company information used in email templates is under .streamlit/secrets.toml → [company].
+- Subject prefix is under .streamlit/secrets.toml → [app].

+Sample .streamlit/secrets.toml:

+[exchange]
+username = "user@yourdomain.com"
+cc       = "quotes@yourdomain.com"

+[azure]
+tenant_id     = "<tenant-guid>"
+client_id     = "<app-client-id>"
+client_secret = "<app-client-secret>"

+[company]
+name         = "Your Company"
+sender_name  = "Your Name"
+sender_email = "user@yourdomain.com"
+sender_title = "Estimating Manager"
+sender_phone = "555-555-5555"

+[app]
+subject_prefix = "[RFQ-]"

+Quick smoke test (creates a Draft in the configured mailbox):

+PowerShell:

+python .\scripts\smoke_graph.py

+See docs/implementation/graph_migration.md for details.

 ## Environment Variables

+Note: For email, the Graph backend uses .streamlit/secrets.toml (see section above).
+The SMTP/Exchange env vars below are legacy and retained for historical reference.

-The application uses environment variables for sensitive configuration such as email credentials.
-These are stored in a `.env` file which is not committed to the repository for security reasons.
+The application uses environment variables for other sensitive configuration.
+These may be stored in a `.env` file which is not committed to the repository for security reasons.

 Required environment variables: